Skip to content ↓

 Dragonflies and Ladybirds - Tuesday

-Bees and Butterflies - Wednesday
+Bees and Butterflies - Thursday

 Every Friday your child will come to school wearing their own sports clothes.
 Throughout the day there are increased opportunities for children to be active, both within and outside the classroom.
 As a result of our learning ethos, children go on to thrive emotionally, academically and socially.